Policies and Procedures

 First-Year Gender Inclusive Housing Policy

-Moravian College offers gender-inclusive housing for first-year students living in traditional residence halls.
+Moravian University offers gender-inclusive housing for first-year students living in traditional residence halls.
 These communities are co-educational residential spaces in which residents of any combination gender identities or gender expressions may choose to live.

 Gender inclusive housing may be of interest to: